 We first analyzed the three inference schemes of Fuzzy-UCS on a case study.
-We also included UCS with intervalbased representation [5], [33] in the analysis.
-We graphically studied how the three inference schemes approximated the decision boundaries of an artificially designed domain with respect to interval-based UCS.
-We chose a two-dimensional problem to facilitate the visualization: the tao problem [49] (see Fig. 2(a)).
-The input range of the two variables of the tao problem is [-6,6].
+We also included UCS with interval-based representation [5], [33] in the analysis.
+We graphically studied how the three inference schemes approximated the decision boundaries of an artificially designed domain with respect to intervalbased UCS.
+We chose a two-dimensional problem to facilitate the visualization: the tao problem [49] [see Fig. 2(a)].
+The input range of the two variables of the tao problem is [-6, 6].
 This problem presents curved-shaped boundaries, whose approximation poses a challenge to the linguistic fuzzy representation.
-Moreover, we compared the training accuracies, as well as the size of the rule set evolved.
+Moreover, we compared the training accuracies, as well as the size of the evolved rule set.
 This analysis was restricted to the features of the tested problem, and only estimated the training error; thus, our aim was not to extract general conclusions, but to provide an intuitive visualization of the decision boundaries defined by each inference scheme.
-This analysis is complemented in the next section, where the three inference schemes are compared in a set of real-world problems.
+This analysis is complemented in Section IV-B, where the three inference schemes are compared in a set of real-world problems.